 Bosra was conquered by the Roman emperor Trajan and made the capital of the Roman province of Arabia.
 It served as a key Roman fortress east of the Jordan River.
 The city eventually achieved the title "metropolis" under the Roman emperor Philip, who was a native of the city.

 Bosra became a Christian bishopric early in the 4th century and ruins of two early churches can still be seen today.
 The city fell to the Muslims in 634/635; the ruins of ancient mosques can be seen from this period.
 As it was situated at the crossroads of trade routes, Bosra was a stop-off point for Muslim pilgrims heading to Mecca and Medina.
-The Crusaders captured Bosra in the 12th century but failed to hold it.
-In the same century earthquakes, together with Turkish misrule hastened its decline.
+The Crusaders captured Bosra in the

 No comments: